-- The Heritage Management Plan (SMWSTCTP-AFJ-1NL-PE-PLN-000004) has been prepared by Acciona Ferrovial Joint Venture (AFJV) to address the requirements of Condition C5(d) and C13 of the Infrastructure Approval. - Previous versions of the document have been reviewed and updated following comments from the ER. - Sydney Metro has reviewed and commented on previous versions of the document. - Consultation has occurred with relevant councils, Place Management and SOPA. - Following the above reviews the document is considered to contain information required by the Conditions of Approval (SSI 10038) in relation to the Heritage Management Plan.
+- The Approved Heritage Management Plan (SMWSTCTP-AFJ-1NL-PE-PLN-000004) was prepared by Acciona Ferrovial Joint Venture (AFJV) to address the requirements of Condition C5(d) and C13 of the Infrastructure Approval for Phase B1 or Civil Works as described in the Sydney Metro West Phasing Report.
+This Revision (Rev 6) has been updated to also cover Phase B2: Tunnelling Works as described in the Phasing Report. - Previous versions of the document have been reviewed and updated following comments from the ER.
+Some ER comments noted that the HMP (Rev 6) refers to EIS settlement predictions, and has not been updated to include settlement predictions developed by AFJV from further modelling and assessment conducted as part of ongoing project design and reviews. - Sydney Metro has reviewed and commented on previous versions of the document. - Consultation has occurred with relevant councils, Place Management and SOPA.
+Some comments from these agencies relate to management of settlement at heritage buildings (see discussion below).

-It is noted that the HMP includes reference to an Instrumentation and Monitoring Program being developed to measure and respond to settlement for key sensitive locations under Condition D63.
+As was noted in the ER Endorsement of the previous document prepared for Phase B1, the revised HMP (Section 5.8) includes reference to an Instrumentation and Monitoring Program being developed to measure and respond to settlement for key sensitive locations under Condition D63.
 The HMP states that "The program will identify settlement trigger levels which require additional action including monitoring, review of construction methodologies, design review and/or repairs."
-This document has not been reviewed as part of the ER review of the HMP.
+This document has not been reviewed or its adequacy assessed as part of the ER review of the HMP.
 It is assumed this document would include approaches to effectively manage settlement predicted for potentially affected heritage buildings.